google/flogger/docs/index.md

 Note that you may also see code and documentation that references the `GoogleLogger` class.
 This is a minor variant of the default `FluentLogger` designed for use in Google's codebase.
-The `FluentLogger` API is recommended for non-Google code, since it's API should remain more stable over time.
+The `FluentLogger` API is recommended for non-Google code, since its API should remain more stable over time.

 <a name="more-information"></a>
 ## More information